MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 | 3    | Write 1         | Write 1         |

 We thought we incremented `M` twice, but actually ended up with `M=1`!
 This is because nothing stops the threads' execution from overlapping.
 The problem in general is known as a "data race", because the result depends on the threads "racing" each other to execute.
 Data races are a fundamental issue faced by any system where multiple entities are performing read-modify-write operations.
 The solution is to add coordination, or "synchronisation", between entities.
-On the micro scale, synchronisation might entail special CPU instructions generated by the compiler; on the macro scale, it might require particular algorithm design using constructs such as mutexes.
+On the micro scale, synchronisation might mean special CPU instructions generated by the compiler; on the macro scale, it might require particular algorithm design using constructs such as mutexes.

 ### Compiler optimisations